“Blessed are they who see beauty in humble places”

 in humble places.”

 Nature is my teacher and subject.
 Time, weather, and other events reshape what was fresh and green.
 Something beautiful emerges.
 Each season is a chapter in nature’s story.
 In summer everything is green.
 The earth ever so slightly tilts away from the sun.
 Green fades.
 Life slows.
 Reds, yellows, purples bloom.
-Then, what once was turns brown.
-Etched in black against the cool white of the winter sun, what is left waits.
+Then, what was vibrant, turns brown.
+Etched against the cool white of the winter sun, what is left waits.
 Promise slumbers.
 A plethora of color will bloom.
 A fresh green will come.